Classes »

 Roger was first exposed to Karate while attending aerobic kick boxing classes at PMA.
 Both Mr. West and Mr. Wilson taught these classes which included many of the basic techniques of Karate.
 It was also an opportunity to talk to students of Karate and see their class activities.

 He received his 1st degree rank in 2005 after 5 years of study at PMA as well as participation in a variety of seminars.
 These included George Dillman Summer Camps in 2001, 2002, 2003 and 2008 where he learned from internationally recognized masters.
-Other activities include attending all Budo Camps, a Pressure point seminar with Jim Corn in 2001, and a 2 day Modern Arnis Workshop with Remy Presas Jr. He is currently a student of Taiji at PMA.
+Other activities include attending all Budo Camps, a Pressure point seminar with Jim Corn in 2001, and a 2 day Modern Arnis Workshop with Remy Presas Jr.

 Roger was encouraged to participate in tournaments as a way to learn about other styles, better learn the forms, and overall sharpen his Karate skills.
 He has participated in 13 tournaments as an under belt including the Sunflower Games, Tornado Internationals, and a number of locally sponsored events and has 4 first place, 3 second place, and 6 third place ratings in Kata, weapons, and point sparring.